FIRST IMPRESSIONS COUNT

 - What is the next step from here?

 - Why did you choose this profession?
-What do you like about it?
+What do you like/dislike about it?

 - What has been your greatest achievement?

-- What do you think are the top three skills one should possess to do well in this position?
+- What do you think are the top 3 skills someone should possess to do well in this position?